bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module4_lab.md

 ![img](https://bioinformatics-ca.github.io/2016_workshops/epigenomics/img/module4_portal_fullTrackView.png)

-* You can also download these tracks locally for visualization in IGV
+* You can also download these tracks locally for visualization in IGV.
+(You can skip this step if you're comfortable with IGV already)
+    * Go back to the IHEC Data Portal tab.
-    * Click on the download button at the bottom of the grid.
+    * Click on the "Download tracks" button at the bottom of the grid.
-    * Use the download links to download the tracks.
+    * Use the download links to download a few of the tracks.
     * Open them in IGV.

 #### Tracks correlation